zencart/documentation/content/user/payment/how_do_I_get_paid.md

 Naturally, you will typically wait for the check to arrive and clear your bank before shipping the goods.

-Same with Bank Transfer or e-Transfer or Bank Deposit approaches.
-These may require a Plugin to enable, but the principle is the same: you wait for payment before fulfilling the order.
+This precaution also holds true for Bank Transfer, e-Transfer or Bank Deposit: you wait for payment before fulfilling the order.

 ## Credit Card

-_**Before you can accept credit cards directly you must have a merchant account with a Credit Card processing company such as Square.**_
+_**Before you can accept credit cards directly you must have a merchant account with a Credit Card processing company such as Square, Stripe or Authorize.net.**_

 If you offer to let your customers pay by Credit Card, there are several ways to do this: